 NQBP is a government owned corporation (GOC), incorporated under the Corporations Act 2001 and subject to the requirements of the Government Owned Corporations Act 1993.

-The Queensland Government owns all shares in NQBP, which are held by two shareholding ministers: the Treasurer and Minister for Trade and Investment, and the Minister for Main Roads, Road Safety and Ports.
+The Queensland Government owns all shares in NQBP, which are held by two shareholding ministers: the Deputy Premier, Treasurer and Minister for Aboriginal and Torres Strait Islander Partnerships; and the Minister for Transport and Main Roads.

 NQBP applies ‘good practice’ corporate governance to help it achieve its outcomes and obligations through sound planning and risk management.
 Corporate governance guides decision-making and improves accountability so that people working for NQBP have a framework for good business conduct and integrity in dealings.